kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/04-ordering-and-activating/articles/03-can-i-get-the-wise-card-in-my-country/content.md

+# Ordering and activating
-# Can I get the Wise card in my country?
+## Can I get the Wise card in my country?
 The Wise card is currently available for **residents** of these countries and regions who have a Wise account.

 ### Europe